-There are 4 school districts located within the City of Fresno with over 100,000 enrolled students.
+There are four school districts located within the City of Fresno with over 100,000 enrolled students.
 There are over 17 high schools, including continuation schools.
-The City also has 3 main colleges that had approximately 30,000 students who attended the fall semester of 2015.
-The Fresno Police Department records indicate that officers responded to a total of 427,451 calls for service in 2015, of which 5,152 were within a 1⁄2 mile radius of a high school.
+The City also has four main college campuses that had approximately 87,000 students who attended the fall semester of 2016.
+Fresno Police Department records indicate that officers responded to a total of 398,232 calls for service in 2016, of which 695 were within a 1⁄2 mile radius of a high school.

-Sales of alcoholic beverages to minors and furnishing alcoholic beverages to minors remain among the top alcohol related concerns of the community and law enforcement.
+Sales of alcoholic beverages to minors and furnishing alcoholic beverages to minors, remains among the top alcohol related concerns for the community and law enforcement.
 Undercover operations conducted by the Fresno Police Department have shown that licensees and their employees do sell alcohol to minors.
-Undercover operations have also shown that adults will knowingly and frequently purchase alcoholic beverages for minors.
-Continued efforts are made to inform and educate licensees and the public against selling alcohol to minors.
+Undercover operations have also shown that adults will knowingly, willingly and frequently purchase alcoholic beverages for minors.
+Continued efforts are made to inform and educate licensees and the public to prevent the sales and furnishing of alcohol to minors.

 Although the Fresno Police Department has been nationally recognized for its efforts in attempting to combat DUI's, it remains a major challenge for the Department.
-In 2015, there were 405 DUI collisions, 95 DUI injury collisions and 11 fatalities resulting from DUI collisions.
-The Fresno Police Department conducted 56 DUI educational checkpoints and 19 DUI Saturation Patrols this past year.
-A total of 2,782 individuals were arrested for driving under the influence of alcohol/drugs within the City of Fresno.
-In addition, 50 "Decisions for Life" classes for first time DUI offenders were conducted by the Department's Traffic Safety Section with 1,767 attendees.
+In 2016, there were 423 DUI collisions, 91 DUI injury collisions and 8 fatalities resulting from DUI collisions.
+The Fresno Police Department conducted 26 DUI educational checkpoints and 27 saturation patrols this past year.
+A total of 1,598 individuals were arrested for driving under the influence of alcohol/drugs within the City of Fresno.
+In addition, 30 "Decisions for Life" classes for first time DUI offenders were conducted by the Department's Traffic Safety Unit with 1,478 attendees.